maran/teemill-ruby-sdk/README.md

 Teemill.api_key = '<your api key>'
 ```

-For some legacy requests you must instead provide a bearer token
+For some legacy requests you must instead provide a legacy API key

 ```ruby
 Teemill.legacy_api_key = '<your bearer token api key>'